 Homes Become the Fuel.
-Increasingly we are seeing fires burn into suburban communities - like the Marshall fire burning over 1,058 homes in less than 8 hours in December 2021.
-We also experienced urban fire disasters in Coffee Park in Santa Rosa and and Paradise CA when over 18,000 structures burned in under 10 hours.
+Increasingly we are seeing fires burn into suburban communities - like the Palisades and Eaton Fires which burned over 10,000 homes in 2025, the Lahaina Fire in 2023, and the Marshall fire burning over 1,058 homes in less than 8 hours in December 2021.
+We also experienced urban fire disasters in Coffee Park in Santa Rosa and Paradise CA when over 18,000 structures burned in under 10 hours.
 Oregon had homes burn, and ignite other homes in 2020, when statewide 5,000 homes burned over a period of several days during a statewide downslope wind event.
 These are wind events with fire in them, where the homes become the fuel to ignite other homes.
 These are fires that escape control and exceed limits of firefighting capacity.

 Two Fire Years Wiped Out Double 26 Years of Profits.
-According to the leading insurance consultant Milliman, the combined 2017 and 2018 wildfire seasons wiped out more than double the insurance industry profits for the previous 26 years (See attachment).
-The enormity of these disasters with immense payouts have rattled the insurance market and constrained their ability to do new business in California.
+According to the leading insurance consultant Milliman, the combined 2017 and 2018 wildfire seasons wiped out more than double the insurance industry profits for the previous 26 years.
+The enormity of these disasters with immense payouts have rattled the insurance market and constrained their ability to do new business in fire prone states.
 Here are the key factors:

 1. Premiums Not Keeping Pace With Risk.
-California limits, how quickly insurance premiums can be raised.
+California limits how quickly insurance premiums can be raised.
 The risk of loss has gone up faster than premiums are able to be adjusted, and so companies in California started to write fewer policies in the most hazardous areas.
 Reinsurance companies are not constrained by state regulations, they insure the companies and have raised the premiums.
 What is happening is the result of reinsurance companies keeping up with the risk, but primary insurers not being able to keep up with the risk.

 2. Back-Up Plans are Overweight with Risk.
 California and other western states have created back-up plans for insurance.
 (Called the FAIR plan in California).
 All insurers that do business in the state play into the back-up plan to cover future payouts after disasters, and also cover the plan as a whole (reinsurance).
 The problem is the backup plan has been taking on all of the riskiest properties, it is overweight with high risk.
-The California plans are massively overweight in at least a dozens parts of community, and a single big event in one of these areas could take the back-up plan out, and lead to more exits of the insurers as well.
+The California plans are massively overweight in at least a dozen communities, and a single big event in one of these areas could take the back-up plan out, and lead to more exits of the insurers as well.